-I also knew I wanted a sliding barn door for the lower level where there wasn’t a door and to make things easier on my husband this time around since at our prior home, he built two huge custom barn doors for the media room there.
+I also knew I wanted a sliding barn door for the lower level (where there was no door at all).
+A pre-made one made things easier on my husband this time around since he built two huge custom barn doors for the media room in our prior home.

-I also wanted farmhouse charm, and this alder door is perfect for modern farmhouse decor and was actually my top choice for our prior Euro-style home.
-For that project, I picked out a pre-finished white painted door, but when the contractor goofed and ordered a style without planking, we went ahead and installed to stay on schedule.
+I also wanted farmhouse charm.
+This alder door is perfect for modern farmhouse decor and was my top choice for our prior Euro-style home.
+For that project, I picked out a pre-finished white painted door, but when the contractor goofed and ordered a style without planking, we went ahead and installed the wrong one to stay on schedule.
 (Boo – we are definitely more comfortable as control freaky DIYers!)

 Finally, I really liked its versatility for finishing since I knew I could take my time deciding on a finish for the doors.
-The alder wood is great for staining AND painting.
-Since I knew I might be painting some doors and staining others, it made sense to order unfinished doors.
+The alder wood is great for stain AND paint.
+Since I knew I might paint some doors and stain others, it made sense to order unfinished doors.

 Me: Why choose Pacific Entries doors?

-I know it can be daunting to shop online for big ticket items for your home, so it’s such a pleasure to report that the doors are even better than they appear in images online…so very lovely.
+I know it can be daunting to shop online for big ticket items for your home, so it’s such a pleasure to report that the knotty alder doors are even better than they appear in images online!